Undergraduate Program - General Information

 The agricultural leadership track prepares students to enter a broad array of careers either in the public sector (legislative assistants, agricultural agencies) or private sector (training and development, management or sales in agricultural, food, and natural resource industries).
 This degree is also recommended for students interested in continued studies in professional schools such as Law or Business Administration).

-The department offers a minor in agricultural leadership for students majoring outside the department.
+The department offers a minor in agricultural leadership and a minor in agricultural communications for students majoring outside the department.

 Beginning Fall 2011, students majoring in agricultural communications or interdisciplinary agriculture will be required to have a personal laptop computer.
 Please click here to view system requirements.
 For more information contact the department or your advisor at 806.742.2816 or send an email to Dr. Steve Fraze at email@example.com .